 The nGauge is the smallest AFM in the world.
-Because of its small size, the nGauge rejects building vibrations, so no vibration isolation table is needed, which makes the nGauge a true benchtop/desktop AFM.
+Because of its small size, the nGauge rejects building vibrations, so no vibration isolation table is needed, which makes the nGauge a true benchtop or desktop AFM.
 For more information about small AFMs, check out our blog post that describes the reasons why small AFMs are superior to conventional AFMs.

 What can I use AFM for?

 AFM provides topographical data of a surface.
-That means that you can look at the shape and size of individual features, such as the pits on a DVD, or look at the particle density, such as the number of carbon nanotubes.
+That means that you can look at the shape and size of individual features, such as the pits on a DVD, or look at the particle density, such as the number of nanoparticles in an area.

 The nGauge AFM can be used to investigate surfaces where the features are up to 10 µm tall.
-It's tricky to pinpoint a lower limit, but the RMS noise in the vertical (z) direction of the nGauge is 1 nm.
-So, depending on your requirements, features as small as 5–10 nm can be imaged with the nGauge.
+It's tricky to pinpoint a lower limit, but the RMS noise in the vertical (z) direction of the nGauge is 1 nanometre (nm).
+So, depending on your requirements, features as small as 5–10 nm can be imaged with the nGauge with acceptable accuracy.

 Whether you are investigating carbon nanotubes, thin films, coatings, graphene, corrosion, particles, or biological samples, AFM is an indispensable tool at the nanoscale.
 Please keep in mind that the nGauge AFM cannot operate in liquid at this time—if you are interested in using the nGauge for liquid samples, please contact us at firstname.lastname@example.org